MerkulovDaniil/optim/docs/theory/Duality.md

 \min\limits_{x \in S} f(x)  = \min\limits_{x \in \mathbb{R}^n} \max\limits_{\lambda \in \mathbb{R}^p, \mu \in \mathbb{R}^m_{+}} L(x, \lambda, \mu)
 $$

-Because $\lambda$ don't affect the eqality entries (since they all are equal to zero), while $\mu$ is positive and decreases Lagrangian (since all inequality entries are non - positive).
+Because $\lambda$ don't affect the equality entries (since they all are equal to zero), while $\mu$ is positive and decreases Lagrangian (since all inequality entries are non - positive).
 Moreover, it can be seen, that:

 $$
 \max\limits_{\lambda \in \mathbb{R}^p, \mu \in \mathbb{R}^m_{+}} \min\limits_{x \in \mathbb{R}^n} L(x, \lambda, \mu) \leq \min\limits_{x \in \mathbb{R}^n} \max\limits_{\lambda \in \mathbb{R}^p, \mu \in \mathbb{R}^m_{+}} L(x, \lambda, \mu)